Yivgha/bicycles-app/README.md

 Clone this tab.

 In first tab select `server` folder and run backend. \
-**Nodemon** is installed in packages, so you can easily run project in developer mode.
+**Nodemon** is installed in packages, so you can easily run project in developer mode.\
+To do so, copy code below in your terminal.

 ### `npm run start:dev`